US Fulbright Logo

 The Open Study/Research award primarily supports the following grant activities:

-We will also consider a limited number of non-degree research projects at the post-Bachelor's or Master's level.
+We will also consider a limited number of non-degree research projects at the post-Bachelor's or Master's level in social sciences or humanities.

 The Open Study/Research award is France's most competitive award.
 We encourage applicants to explore the specialized award opportunities and apply to the Open Award only if the proposed grant activity cannot be achieved through one of the named awards: